The Ultimate Weight Loss Guide

 You may already know that exercise burns calories, and that can help you lose weight.

 However, the calorie-burning boost to weight loss may not be the greatest benefit of exercise for weight loss and health.
 Research suggests that what you eat is far more important for weight loss than how much you work out.
 However, exercising regularly appears to be important in keeping off the weight successfully.
-It may because exercise:
+Exercise:

-Exercise has benefits way beyond weight loss.
 It improves health and quality of life.
-Consider these effects.
+Consider these effects in which exercise can:

-Exercise can lower blood pressure, total cholesterol, and blood sugar, and raise “good” HDL cholesterol.
+- Lower blood pressure, total cholesterol, and blood sugar, and raise “good” HDL cholesterol

-Exercise lowers risk for heart disease, stroke, type 2 diabetes, dementia, and hypertension.
+- Lower risk for heart disease, stroke, type 2 diabetes, dementia, and hypertension

 So how much exercise should you do, and what is the best type?
 Along with stretching to increase flexibility and lower injury risk, experts suggest doing cardio and strength training regularly.